timmcginley/Agile/Systems/Materials/README.md

 # Materials

 Material systems have a unique growth perspective.
 The focus here is either on:
-* The growth of the material specification that can be used to define the most appropriate material for each element in the building.
+* The heirachical 'growth' of the material specification that can be used to define the most appropriate material for each element in the building.
 * Similar to the build perspective exploring the complete lifecycle of the material from raw or reuse through to end of life.
 This lifecycle system, can start of vague and then grows in certainty with the growth of the building.

 Similar to a build system, material system can be attached (and dettached) to each element in the building.
 The material system should be carefully considered with its implications for the selection of build systems for each element.